Webby1015/small-projects/readme.txt

-You need to install pygame via pip for it to work.
+You need to install pygame via pip for these to work.